How to Achieve a Healthy and Safe Workplace

 A Key Factor in Workplace Incidents

 Managers and Supervisors have a vital role in helping to ensure a safe and healthy workplace by preventing workplace incidents.
-They do the actions that should result in the satisfaction of the PCBU's duty of care to ensure the health and safety of workers.
+Their supervisory actions should result in the satisfaction of the PCBU's duty of care to ensure the health and safety of workers.

-And a common reason for this lack of required action is those Managers and Supervisors were not provided with the “information, training, instruction or supervision that is necessary to protect all persons from risks to their health and safety arising from work carried out as part of the conduct of the business or undertaking,” (WHS Act Section 19 (f)).
+It is expected that all staff including managers and supervisors are provided with the “information, training, instruction or supervision that is necessary to protect all persons from risks to their health and safety arising from work carried out as part of the conduct of the business or undertaking,” (WHS Act Section 19 (f)).
 See a summary of training that may be required under the WHS Act.

 Managers, Supervisors, and other workers require information or instruction, training and supervision in matters such as: